ebpffoundation/foundation/charter.md

 ## 4. eBPF Steering Committee (“BSC”)

-1. The BSC is composed of maintainers from the eBPF community, including, the Linux kernel, eBPF runtimes, and landscape projects.
+1. The BSC is composed of maintainers from the eBPF community, including, the Linux kernel, eBPF runtimes, and eBPF projects.
 There can be at most two representatives on the BSC employed by the same company or by Related Companies.
 2. The BSC will operate independently to facilitate the technical development collaborations helpful to eBPF’s developer and user communities.
 The BSC will be responsible for:
     1. coordinating collaboration within the eBPF community, including the development of an overall technical vision for the community;
     2. proposing community development activities to the Governing Board, and coordinating and evangelizing eBPF Projects and technologies to current and potential developers and users.
-    3. defining requirements and the process for a project applying to become an eBPF Foundation Project;
-    4. ensuring eBPF Foundation Projects follow all requirements for trademark and account ownership, and
-    5. approving and maintaining an eBPF Foundation Project lifecycle policy that will address the incubation, archival and other stages and requirements of Technical Projects.
-    6. proposing priorities to the Governing Board for events, travel funds, and other investments to grow the eBPF community of developers and users.
+    3. proposing priorities to the Governing Board for events, travel funds, and other investments to grow the eBPF community of developers and users.
-    7. identifying and facilitating areas of collaboration with adjacent open source communities to support eBPF’s use and adoption, such as communities focused on compilers, kernels, and debuggers; and
+    4. identifying and facilitating areas of collaboration with adjacent open source communities to support eBPF’s use and adoption, such as communities focused on compilers, kernels, and debuggers; and
 3. Expansion, Removal, and Vacancies
     1. Expansion:
         1. Any member of the BSC may propose a new member to the BSC.
 If supported by a second BSC member, the BSC will vote on acceptance of the new member.